Gilman Home Page Hannifin Page 2 Hannifin Page 3

 Fitted with an ordinary compound slide-rest assembly, the swivelling top slide took the form of the long-travel type as used on all bench precision lathes; bevelled-face, zeroing micrometer were provided, these being of a reasonable size and clearly engraved.

-It is likely that the standard, fully machined cross slide would have been replaced by a T-slotted boring table when used the machine was to be used as a horizontal borer, though no such item has yet been discovered with a surviving machine.
+It's likely that the standard, fully-machined cross slide would have been replaced by a T-slotted boring table when the machine was used as a horizontal borer, though no such item has yet been discovered with a surviving machine.
 One Hannifin examined was reported to have had a Brown & Sharpe No.10 taper in its horizontal spindle.

 The only known surviving example of a Gilman is held in the superb American Precision Museum in Vermont, a site well worth an extended visit or viewed online.
 However, more than one Hannifin has survived - might Gilman have sold the design to Hannifin for post WW2 production for the civilian market and managed to sell a few - or did Gilman acquire the design from Hannifin in the early years of WW2?
 If the design was licenced, the engineering drawings and patterns were certainly not acquired, for in every detail the Hannifin differs from the Gilman.

 Are multi-function machine tools effective?
 While the lighter type built for amateurs are seldom completely satisfactory, those designed for industrial use and onboard ships - three examples being the very heavy English Adcock & Shipley, Japanese Dainichi and Austrian Krause - can often perform just as well as individual, stand-alone models.
 As the Gilman-Hannifin weighed over one-half ton (1500 lbs or so) and was constructed to meet a Naval specification (and doubtless subjected to official approval tests) there can be no reason to think that its performance would fall short in any of its four intended functions.